RedisLabs/redislabs-docs/content/rc/administration/configure/backups.md

 categories: ["RC Essentials"]
 ---
 You can run scheduled and on-demand backups of your Redis Cloud Essentials databases to a remote storage location.
-Schedule backups run every 24 hours.
+Scheduled backups run every 24 hours.

 {{% note %}}
 Backups are only available for paid subscriptions.
 Customers with